How to take brilliant beach photos: 16 easy tips

 Wear sunscreen

-Ok so you might be thinking what does have to do with beach photography?
-Well who wants to look like a steamed lobster in their beach pictures.
-And who wants to feel grumpy from sunburnt skin.
+Ok, so you are probably thinking, What does it have to do with beach photography?
+Well, who wants to look like a steamed lobster in their beach pictures?
+And who wants to feel grumpy from sunburnt skin?
 This goes for all skin tones.
 Feeling good means you will be able to take good photos.

 Get there at the right time